eMetaboHUB/FragHub/README.md

 **Warning**: All spectra deemed inconsistent, i.e., those lacking SMILES and InChI, precursor m/z, and adduct information, are removed during the processing by FragHub.![img_9.png](img_9.png)

 ## INSTALLATION
-Download FragHub executable corresponding to your OS HERE:<br>
+1) Download FragHub executable corresponding to your OS HERE:<br>
    Windows x64: put link here later<br>
    Linux x64: put link here later<br>
    macOS arm64: put link here later<br>
+2) Execute setup installer
+3) select installation folder
+4) click install

 ## USE

 To use this programme:

-1) Double-click on your corresponding OS run script into scripts folder.<br>
+1) Go to install directory then run FragHub executable (feel free to create shortcut).
 >NB: If you have a file that contains **only** In-Silico spectra AND this is not specified within the filename or the spectrum, you can simply suffix the filename with "_insilico", like this: "UNPD_ISDB_R_p01_insilico.mgf".<br>
 <br>
 >NB: If you have a file that contains **only** GC spectra AND this is not specified within the filename or the spectrum, you can simply suffix the filename with "_GC", like this: "GMD_20111121_MDN35_ALK_MSP_GC.msp".<br>